 A laminectomy is a surgical procedure to relieve “pinched nerves.”
 The procedure removes bone from the spinal vertebrae to take the pressure off the affected nerves.
 This article will examine what happens when the laminectomy procedure is not as successful as the doctor and patient hoped for and examines the resulting Post-laminectomy syndrome and what treatments can be offered for it.

-In 2010, Canadian doctors published research in Canada Physiotherapy, the Journal of the Canadian Physiotherapy Association.
-It gives an outline of what Intensive Interdisciplinary Pain Rehabilitation is.
-We are going to use this knowledge to discuss a study from the Mayo Clinic on Post-laminectomy syndrome.
+We are going to go back to a 2010 study published in the medical journal Canada Physiotherapy, the Journal of the Canadian Physiotherapy Association.
+It gives an outline of what Intensive Interdisciplinary Pain Rehabilitation is and what a patient with failed laminectomy syndrome may face.
+We are going to use this knowledge to discuss a later study from the Mayo Clinic on Post-laminectomy syndrome.

-- Patients attended 7–8 weeks of outpatient treatment, which consisted of 3–4 clinical contact hours per day, usually 5 days per week.
+- If you were one of these patients you attended 7–8 weeks of outpatient treatment, which consisted of 3–4 clinical contact hours per day, usually 5 days per week.

 - The total clinical contact time ranged from 130 to 150 hours per patient.